SmartGridandCity/SmartTourism/diff-flowDATAVIZ/README.md

 # Difference between flows

-The following graphics display the difference, in percent of incoming flow from area i to aera j, between a defined Nationality and the overall dataset.
+The following graphics display the difference, in percent of outgoing flow from area i to aera j, between a defined Nationality and the overall dataset.

 Diff-flow Australia       | Diff-flow Belgium       |
 :-------------------------:|:-------------------------:|